Leading through crisis and times of change, COVID trends

-Leading in crisis is considered as the greatest test of leadership by many.
+Leading in crisis is often considered as the greatest test of leadership.

 Are you a motivator or a demotivator in times of crisis?
 When Covid calms down, what will you be remembered for?
-Company culture and employee engagement are built through actions.
+You build company culture and employee engagement through actions.
 Not words.

 “It’s easy to be a leader when things are easy.
-You shake hands and say good work… but when things are hard, your people will remember how you handled the situation for years”, Martin adds.
+You shake hands and say good work!
+Martin adds.
+“But when things are hard, your people will remember how you handled the situation for years”.

 If a future job candidate were to ask for references on you as a leader, what would your team say?

-Many companies spend lots of money convincing future candidates that you have a good workplace.
+Many companies spend lots of money convincing candidates they have a good workplace.
 You could just make sure your people FEEL they have good leaders.
 As a result, recommending you to friends.

 What has Martin and his leadership team changed to have such an engaged workforce?